mercadopago/devsite-docs/guides/online-payments/subscriptions/migration-version.en.md

 ## Migration

-You will need to migrate to this new engine because version 1 **will also cease to be available on March 8, 2022**.
+Migration to this engine is required, as **version 1 will no longer be available from March 8, 2022 onwards**.

 The migration will happen automatically and all migrated plans, subscriptions and invoices will remain active with a new ID.
 To verify the new migrated IDs, you can use the **endpoint** below which will remain public at your disposal until July 2022.

-With the new ID in hand, you can update your plan IDs, subscriptions and invoices as you wish.
+Once you have the new ID, you can update your plan IDs, subscriptions and invoices as you wish.

 [[[
 ```curl